LeSportSac Everyday Belt Bag Review: Lightweight Packable Waist Pack

 This article may contain affiliate links.
 We earn a small commissions when you purchase via those links — and it's free for you.
 It's only us (Becca & Dan) working on this website, so we value your support!
 Read our privacy policy and learn more about us.

-- Weightless nylon: The ripstop fabric barely registers on a luggage scale.
-I can pack it flat inside a backpack and forget it’s there until I need a quick grab-and-go bag.
+- Weightless nylon: The nylon material barely registers on a luggage scale.
+I can pack it flat inside a backpack and forget it’s there until I need a belt bag in a jiffy.

-- Two-pocket layout: A roomy main compartment fits a small camera, wallet and sunscreen, while the front pocket keeps chapstick and metro cards handy without digging around.
+- Two-pocket layout: A roomy main compartment fits a small point-and-shoot camera, wallet and travel-sized sunscreen, while the front pocket keeps chapstick and some cards handy.

-- Adjustable strap: The webbing straps expand far enough to wear it crossbody on bike rides or cinch down for a traditional waist carry, even over a light puffer.
+- Adjustable strap: The strap expands far enough to wear it crossbody on bike rides or cinch down for a traditional waist carry.
+I’ve even worn it over jackets (and under jackets, too).

 How I use it in real life

-- City travel: It’s my default bag for exploring places like Antigua and Mérida, keeping my essentials close without overheating my shoulder or clashing with a breezy dress.
+- City travel: It’s my default bag for exploring places like Antigua and Mérida, keeping my essentials close without overheating.

-- Flights: I pack it empty in my personal item, then load it up right before landing so I can move quickly through customs with my passport and stroller gate-check tag at the ready.
+- Flights: I pack it empty in my personal item, then load it up right before landing so I can move quickly through customs with my passport.

-- Everyday errands: It’s an easy grab for playground trips with my toddler when I only need phone-wallet-keys and a snack pouch.
+- Everyday errands: It’s an easy thing to grab for playground trips with my toddler when I only need phone-wallet-keys and a snack pouch.

-- The strap hardware is plastic; metal would feel a touch more premium.
+- The strap hardware is plastic; metal would feel a dab more premium.

 - It’s not waterproof, so I stash a zip bag inside when rain is in the forecast or we’re headed to a splash pad.